Meet Tim Swannie….

 Well, I have to make a quick point here: at Home Hunts, we do not sell houses, we help people to buy houses.
 It may be pedantic to say, but this is how we train our team.
 We are not estate agents who try to sell the houses on their books.
 We are buyer’s agents and we help our clients find their dream homes.
 We search the entire market and guide them through the whole process.

-The most unusual home I have ever seen (but we haven’t found a buyer for it, YET!) is the famous ‘Palais Bulles’ near Cannes, it also happens to be one of the most expensive properties in the world, think James Bond villain lair on steroids… It is in an amazing waterfront location and is totally unique, check it out for yourselves here!
+The most unusual home I have ever seen (but we haven’t found a buyer for it, YET!) is the famous ‘Palais Bulles’ near Cannes, it also happens to be one of the most expensive properties in the world, think James Bond villain lair on steroids… It is in an amazing waterfront location and is totally unique.

 What is the most expensive home you have ever sold?